jasonChen1982/three.interaction.js/README.md

 // and so on ...

 /**
- * you can also linsten at parent or any display-tree node,
+ * you can also listen on parent-node or any display-tree node,
  * source event will bubble up along with display-tree.
+ * you can stop the bubble-up by invoke ev.stopPropagation function.
  */
 scene.on('touchstart', ev => {
   console.log(ev);